-There are two types of TPOs in the state of Georgia.
-There is a family violence TPO and a stalking TPO.
-Before an application for a TPO can be made, an act of family violence or stalking must have occurred.
+There are a few types of TPOs in the state of Georgia.
+There is a family violence TPO, a stalking TPO, and dating violence protective orders.
+Before an application for a TPO can be made, an act of family violence, stalking, or dating violence stalking must have occurred.
 The following parties are eligible to apply for a family violence TPO: